-Stage 1 of the GTA West Transportation Corridor Planning and Environmental Assessment (EA) study considered all transportation modes and their ability to address the future transportation demands by 2031.
-The outcome of Stage 1 was a multi-modal Transportation Development Strategy (TDS).
+Stage 1 of the GTA West Transportation Corridor Route Planning and Environmental Assessment Study considered all transportation modes and their ability to address the future transportation demands by 2031.
+The outcome of Stage 1 was a multimodal Transportation Development Strategy.
 This strategy made recommendations for optimizing the existing transportation network, improvements to non-roadway transportation modes such as transit and rail, widening of existing highways, and a new transportation corridor.

-Stage 2 will focus on identifying the route and developing the preliminary design for the new transportation corridor.
+Stage 2 of the Ministry of Transportation’s GTA West Transportation Corridor Route Planning and Environmental Assessment Study was initiated in early 2014 to build upon the recommendations from the first stage.
+Stage 2 is focusing on identifying the route and developing the preliminary design for the new multimodal transportation corridor.
 The new corridor will extend from Highway 400 (between Kirby Road and King-Vaughan Road) in the east to the Highway 401/407 ETR interchange area in the west, and will feature a 400-series highway, a transitway, and potential goods movement priority features.
-The study area for the new transportation corridor is shown on the Home page.
+As part of Stage 2, route alternatives for a new multimodal transportation corridor have been generated within the Route Planning Study Area illustrated below.

-This new transportation corridor is only one component of the full suite of multi-modal recommendations that are documented in the Transportation Development Strategy (TDS) that was completed in November 2012 as part of Stage 1.
-These recommendations included transit improvements, transportation demand management measures (e.g. expansion of the Ministry’s overhead electronic message signs), opportunities to optimize the existing transportation system, as well as widening of several provincial facilities in the western GTA.
+This new multimodal transportation corridor is only one component of the full suite of multimodal recommendations that are documented in the Transportation Development Strategy (PDF 19 MB) that was completed in November 2012 as part of Stage 1.
+These recommendations included transit improvements, transportation demand management measures (e.g. expansion of the Ministry’s overhead electronic message signs), opportunities to optimize the existing transportation system, as well as widening of several provincial facilities in the western Greater Toronto Area.
 All of these recommendations will be reviewed and pursued separately by MTO and other agencies, as appropriate.

-In addition to examining alternative routes for the new transportation corridor, the Project Team will examine alternatives for interchanges, bridges, and other key elements of the corridor.
-A comprehensive analysis of technical and environmental factors will be undertaken and in consultation with the public, stakeholders, municipalities, First Nation and Métis communities, and government agencies to identify the preferred alternative for the new transportation corridor.
+In addition to examining alternative routes for the new multimodal transportation corridor, the Project Team is examining alternatives for interchanges, bridges, and other key elements of the corridor.
+A comprehensive analysis of technical and environmental factors is being undertaken in consultation with the public, municipalities, Indigenous communities, government agencies and other stakeholders to identify the preferred route for the new multimodal transportation corridor.